 Fluoride treatment doesn’t hurt right.
 They are safe and very beneficial.
 Fluoride disrupts acid production; helping to inhibit the process that leads to tooth decay says the dentist in Suffern NY.
 Therefore, it’s a great and cost-effective strategy for maintaining dental health and preventing more expensive problems later on.
 Preventive care is one of the best ways to help protect your enamel from wearing down.

-Fluoride treatments could be particularly beneficial to patient with conditions such as; dry mouth, gum disease, gum recession, or a history of frequent cavities could put you at a higher risk for developing cavities.
-Fluoride treatments are actually able to reverse early signs of tooth decay in both children and adults who regularly visit the family dentist in Suffern near Mahwah, NJ and Upper Bergen County, NJ 10901 for cleaning and fluoride treatments.
+Are fluoride treatments necessary could be particularly beneficial to a patient with conditions such as; dry mouth, gum disease, gum recession, or a history of frequent cavities that could put you at a higher risk for developing cavities.
+Fluoride treatments can reverse early signs of tooth decay in both children and adults who regularly visit the family dentist in Suffern near Mahwah, NJ and Upper Bergen County, NJ 10901 for cleaning and fluoride treatments.